-Underside as above, except that the rufous spot on the apex of the posterior wing is extended to the middle of the costal margin.
+UNDERSIDE as above, except that the rufous spot on the apex of the posterior wing is extended to the middle of the costal margin.

 Expan.
 3 in.
 Hab.
 New Granada.
+In the Collection of W. C. Hewitson.

 MECHANITIS METERUS.
 15.